isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 Vaccination QR code(s) may be invalid for reasons such as:

 - Traveller’s particulars do not match with the particulars in the vaccination certificate
-- Traveller is not fully vaccinated yet
+- Traveller is not [fully vaccinated](#fullyvaccinated) yet
-- Days interval between doses is less than the requirement
+- [Days interval between doses](#doses) is less than the requirement
 - Number of QR codes uploaded does not meet the criteria
 - The QR code has been tampered with
+- Traveller is not vaccinated in his/her declared country/region of departure

 ---